-9. Related Party Disclosures
+8. Related Party Disclosures

 In accordance with Financial Reporting Standard 102 (FRS 102), the company has disclosed all related party transactions.
 Transactions with wholly-owned group members have been exempted from disclosure as permitted by paragraph 33.1A of FRS 102.
-Other related party transactions are as below:
+There are no other related party transactions.